QianyingDiao/Pig-Hive/README.md

 Pig and Hive scripts are worth 3 points each.
 Output files are worth 2 points each.

-* We will look at the results files and the scripts.
+-   We will look at the results files and/or scripts.
 If the result files are exactly what is expected, in the proper format, etc., we may run your scripts to make sure they produce the output.
 If everything works, you will get full credit for the problem.
-* If the results files are not what is expected, or the scripts produce something different than expected, we will look at code and provide partial credit where possible and applicable.
+-   If the submitted results are not what is expected, we will look at and run your code and provide partial credit wherever possible and applicable.
-* Points will be deducted for each the following reasons:
+-   Points **will** be deducted for each the following reasons:
-	* Instructions are not followed
+    -   Instructions are not followed
-	* Output is not in expected format (not sorted, missing fields, wrong delimeter, unusual characters in the files)
+    -   Output is not in expected format (not sorted, missing fields, wrong delimiter, unusual characters in the files, etc.)
-	* There are more files in your repository than need to be
+    -   There are more files in your repository than need to be
-	* There are additional lines in the results files (whether empty or not)
+    -   There are additional lines in the results files (whether empty or not)
-	* Files in repository are not the requested filename
+    -   Files in repository are not the requested filename
+    -   Homework is late